john-science/HCSS/README.md

 > Kill the dead.
 End their suffering.

-## Standing Upon the Shoulders of Giants
+## Standing Upon the Shoulders of Frost Giants

 > HCSS is a fork of [Hellcrawl](https://github.com/Hellmonk/hellcrawl) which is a fork of [DCSS](https://github.com/crawl/crawl) v0.19.